FrankZisko/lab/source/guide_gitea.rst

 Gitea admin user
 ----------------

 We generate a safe password for the admin user.
-For this we use ``head`` to pipe some random characters from the ``/dev/urandom`` device into the translate tool ``tr`` to delete the complementary of alpha-numeric characters until we have 16 characters and then print it to the bash output:
+For this we use ``head`` to pipe some random characters from the ``/dev/urandom`` device into the translate tool ``tr`` to delete the complementary of alpha-numeric characters until we have 16 characters and then write into a variable to use it in the next two steps.

 .. code-block:: console